brimdata/super/book/src/intro.md

 ```

 Things get more interesting when you want to do different types of processing
-for differently type entities, e.g., let compute an average radius of circles,
+for differently typed entities, e.g., let's compute an average radius of circles,
 and double the width of each rectangle.
 This time we'll use the pipe syntax
 with shortcuts and employ first-class errors to flag unknown types:
 ```